Healthy Body, Happy Heart

-- The helpful fats in fish oils contain molecules that help create the neurotransmitter seretonin, and also seem to make your cells more permeable to the neurotransmitters that regulate your mood.
-There's enough recent evidence between the impact of fish oil on mental health symptoms that a forward-thinking psychiatrist may even prescribe them to you along with your anti-depressant medication.
+Helpful fats in fish oils contain molecules that help create the neurotransmitter serotonin, which also seems to make your cells more permeable to the neurotransmitters that regulate your mood.
+The recent evidence between the impact of fish oil on mental health symptoms has been enough that a forward-thinking psychiatrist may even prescribe them to you along with your anti-depressant medication.

-- Fun facts about fish oil: You can get your daily dose of Omega 3's, the active ingredient in fish oil through natural sources such as fatty fish and flax-seed oil.
+Fun facts about fish oil: You can get your daily dose of omega-3, the active ingredient in fish oil, through natural sources such as fatty fish and flax-seed oil.
 However, if salmon burgers are not your thing, fish oil supplements are widely available now.
 Supplements vary in quality.
 Check labels to make sure that your selection has been tested for mercury and other contaminants.

 Probiotics and Mood

-- We know that the neurotransmitter serotonin impacts mood.
+We know that the neurotransmitter serotonin impacts mood.
 But did you know that the second largest serotonin-producing factory in your body, after your brain, is actually your gastrointestinal tract?
-Numerous studies have shown that the quality of your healthy gut bacteria can have a significant impact on your serotonin production and consequently, your mood.
-Fascinatingly, one research study took gut bacteria from happy mice and sad mice, and swapped them.
+Numerous studies have shown that the quality of gut bacteria in a healthy gut can have a significant impact on your serotonin production and consequently, your mood.
+Fascinatingly, one research study took gut bacteria from happy mice and sad mice and swapped them.
 The sad mice demonstrated more behaviors associated with happiness in mice (sniffing? running on their little wheels? the study did not elaborate, sadly), and the formerly happy mice became sadder.
 Poor mice.
 However, the takeaway for us is this: Probiotics impact mood.

-- Fun facts about probiotics: Natural sources of probiotics include fermented foods like kombucha, kimchee and sauerkraut.
+Fun facts about probiotics: Natural sources of probiotics include fermented foods like kombucha, kimchi and sauerkraut.
 Supplements are also available.
-High quality probiotics can be pricy, however when you consider the impact they may have on your overall life satisfaction they're worth it.
+High quality probiotics can be pricey.
+However, when you consider the impact they may have on your overall life satisfaction, they’re worth it.
 Other ways to support your gut health is by eating high quality, high fiber, plant based foods.
 Apparently, roughage supports the growth of healthy bacteria.